Cloud Platform Quickstart

 - Node.js ≥ 18 and npm/yarn/pnpm

-- An existing Playwright project (or the ability to create one)
+- An existing Playwright project with

-- A testrelic.ai account (create one for free below)
+@testrelic/playwright-analyticsinstalled (see Installation) - A testrelic.ai account (create one for free below)

 Step 1 — Create your account